MLBazaar/MLBlocks/docs/pipeline_examples/image.rst

 For the image classification examples we will be using the `USPS Dataset`_, which we will load using the ``mlblocks.dataset.load_usps`` function.

+The data of this dataset is a 3d numpy array vector with shape ``(224, 224, 3)`` containing 9298 224x224 RGB photos of handwritten digits, and the target is a 1d numpy integer array containing the label of the digit represented in the image.

 OpenCV GaussianBlur + Scikit-image HOG + Scikit-Learn RandomForestClassifier
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~